Local Democracy

-Voters in England and Wales are being let down by their local democracy.
+Voters in England are being let down by their local democracy.

 Sign Now

-In England and Wales the electoral system means we often get councils that do not represent what people voted for, and sometime we don’t get to vote at all.
+In England and Wales the electoral system means we often get councils that do not represent what people voted for, and sometimes we don’t get to vote at all.

 One Party States

-In 2013 one hundred and four councils in England and Wales had a single party holding in excess of 75% of council seats.
+Many councils in England have a single party holding in excess of 75% of the council seats.
 In every case, this is wholly out of proportion to the support the governing parties enjoy locally – and has given these administrations carte blanche on official business.
 Weak electoral accountability has an impact on public procurement, as, without critical oversight, costs can spiral out of control.

-Following 2018’s local council elections three London boroughs, Barking and Dagenham, Lewisham and Newham are now 100% Labour councils with no opposition whatsoever, even though substantial numbers voted for other parties.
+Following 2022’s local council elections two London boroughs, Barking and Dagenham and Lewisham are now 100% Labour councils with no opposition whatsoever, even though substantial numbers voted for other parties.

 What’s the Solution?

-We are calling for a fairer local electoral system which more accurately reflects people’s wishes.
+We are calling for a fairer local electoral system that more accurately reflects people’s wishes.

 Scotland has been enjoying a fairer voting system since 2007.
 Voter choice has more than doubled, uncontested seats have become a thing of the past, and the rotten boroughs that once plagued Scotland were undone.